Si King: Hairy Bikers

 The duo first appeared on the BBC's The Hairy Bikers' Cookbook.
 Their TV shows are a mixture of cookery and travelogue, using a similar style to that previously associated with chef Keith Floyd, including the habit of frequently referring to the cameraman and other crew.
 Most shows featured the pair riding motorbikes, including the BMW R1200GS, F650GS and Triumph Rocket III.

 In summer 2009, they filmed a 30-part daytime series for BBC Two, The Hairy Bikers' Food Tour of Britain, which aired weekdays starting on 24 August 2009.
 The series saw them visit a different county each day and cook what they considered to be that county's signature dish.

 A new six-part series titled The Hairy Bikers: Mums Know Best commenced broadcast in early January 2010 on BBC Two.

 On 25 October 2010, a new 40-episode series, The Hairy Bikers' Cook Off, was launched on BBC Two.
 The programme includes a cook off between two families, and celebrity guests.

 From January to May 2010, the Hairy Bikers performed their "Big Night Out" show in theatres throughout the UK.
 Directed by Bob Mortimer, the show was a mixture of cooking and chat with some song and dance.

 In June 2011, the Bikers appeared in the second series of Mum Knows Best.
 The series, made up of eight episodes, featured three 'Star Mums' whose recipes were tested and shared with the public.

 October 2011 saw a new series, Meals on Wheels, air on BBC Two.
 The series fronted a campaign to save local 'meals on wheels' services around the UK.
 From November to December 2011, the Bikers appeared in a 30-part BBC series called Hairy Bikers: Best of British, airing at 3:45 pm on BBC Two (apart from the show's final week, in which it aired on BBC One).
 The series celebrated British recipes and championed local produce.
 In January 2012, continuing into February, BBC Two showed hour long re-versions including recipes from various episodes of the series.

 After they had signed new contracts with the BBC in 2011, a new series was commissioned.
-The Hairy Biker's Bakeation was a gastronomic road trip across Europe.
+The Hairy Bikers' Bakeation was a gastronomic road trip across Europe.

 In March 2012, Good Food commissioned The Hairy Biker's Mississippi Adventure, the duo's first series for the channel.
 In August 2012, Hairy Dieters: How to Love Food and Lose Weight showed how the Hairy Bikers embarked on a campaign to lose two-and-a-half stone (15.8 kg) in three months, and comfortably passed their target weights.

+Myers died in February 2024.
+King presented a November BBC tribute to Myers, Hairy Bikers: You'll Never Walk Alone, recapping their careers together and featuring footage of a memorial ride from London to Barrow.